 Timekeeping: Seiko Astron GPS Solar

-The primary goal in the manufacture of any watch is precision; there is scarcely a watchmaker, from Patek Philippe to Citizen, that would argue that fact.
+The primary goal in the manufacture of any watch is precision.
 After all, the whole raison d’être of a watch is to tell the time — if it does that poorly, you might as well be wearing a charm bracelet.
 Furthering precision through newly developed techniques and technologies has been the Holy Grail of horologists dating back to the sundial.
 Bimetallic hairsprings, tourbillons, gimbals and tuning forks all served in the quest.
 But then, in 1969, the Seiko Corporation turned the watchmaking world upside down with its introduction of the battery-powered quartz watch movement in its revolutionary Astron.
-Suddenly the history of watchmaking was divided neatly: Before Quartz and After Quartz.
+Suddenly the history of watchmaking was divided neatly: Before Quartz, and After Quartz.
 This fall, Seiko is introducing yet another Astron, both equally revolutionary and very precise: the Astron GPS Solar.

 For those who think the only timepieces worth discussing are mechanical, the Seiko Astron GPS Solar might just get a passing glance.
 After all, we’ve seen solar-powered watches before, and what about those geeky GPS watches all the runners are wearing?
 But the Astron is different.
 Very different.
 In the quest for precision, the new watch is unsurpassed: how does better than one second every 100,000 years sound?
 Once a day, the watch automatically receives a signal from up to four GPS satellites orbiting the Earth.
 This signal adjusts the Astron to atomic clock precision with no input required from its owner.
 Every time you glance at your wrist, you’ll know the exact time.